ddbj/www/_dra/submission-e.md

 ### Data Error {#data_error}

 An error in the data file validation make the submission status "data_error".
-Please see [FAQ: How to deal with validation errors?](/faq/en/data-validation-error) regarding how to fix errors.
+Please see [FAQ: How to deal with validation errors in the DRA submission?](/faq/en/data-validation-error-e.html) regarding how to fix errors.
 [Stop validation] makes the submission back to "metadata_submitted".
 Then revise the metadata and/or re-upload the files and start the data file validation again by [Validate data files].

 {% include image.html url="books/hdra-error.jpg" caption="Stop validation" class="w500" %}

 {% include image.html url="books/hdra-edit.jpg" caption="Revise submission" class="w500" %}

-## Accession numbers  {#accession-numbers}
+## Accession numbers {#accession}

 When the metadata and the data files are complete, accession numbers are assigned to the metadata objects and informed to the submitter by email.
 The accession numbers are also displayed in the submission page.